Deep Tissue Massage

 What’s the main benefit of a shiatsu treatment?

-Shiatsu is deeply relaxing.
-It helps rejuvenate muscles, nervous and visceral systems.
-It also facilitates balance within these systems.
-And can enhance the body-mind connection.
+The main benefits of Shiatsu is for one, it is deeply relaxing.
+It also helps rejuvenate muscles, nervous, and visceral (organ) systems.
+Finally, it facilitates balance within these organizations, while enhancing the body-mind connection.

 Trigger Point Massage